jongwonjlee/gsfeatloc/README.md

 # GSFeatLoc: Visual Localization Using Feature Correspondence on 3D Gaussian Splatting

-This repository contains the source code for the paper "GSFeatLoc: Visual Localization Using Feature Correspondence on 3D Gaussian Splatting".
+This repository contains the source code for the paper **"GSFeatLoc: Visual Localization Using Feature Correspondence on 3D Gaussian Splatting"**.
-All source code in this repository is licensed under the BSD 3-Clause License.
+All source code in this repository is licensed under the BSD 3-Clause.

 Author: Jongwon Lee (jongwon5@illinois.edu)